chris-shannon/CMPT371_A3_Groudle/README.md

 ## **1\.
 Project Overview & Description**

 This project is a cooperative multiplayer version of the popular Wordle game using Python's Socket API (TCP).
 It allows up to 16 players to all play the game simultaneously, making their own guesses for the same word, with identification symbols used to show which users made which guess.
 The server handles the game logic, the word lists, the guesses made so far, and win conditions.
+The client sends guesses to the server and receives immediate feedback both for its own guesses and other players connected to the server.
 The game will automatically reset after a short timeout when 6 guesses have been made, or the word was guessed correctly.

 ## **2\.
 System Limitations & Edge Cases**